ALL-BLACK BATTALION RAISES BARRAGE BALLOONS OVER D‑DAY BEACHES

 Normandy, Liberated Northwestern France June 7, 1944

-On this date in 1944 soldiers of the First U.S. Army’s 320th Barrage Balloon Battalion succeeded in permanently raising the first of scores of 35‑ft-long hydrogen-filled, low-floating barrage balloons that would bob in the skies over Omaha and Utah invasion beaches.
+On this date in 1944 soldiers of the U.S. First Army’s 320th Barrage Balloon Battalion succeeded in permanently raising the first of a slew of 35‑ft/11.6‑m‑long hydrogen-filled, low-floating barrage balloons that would bob in the skies over Omaha and Utah invasion beaches.
 The morning before, hundreds of trained but unseasoned men of the 320th—the only African American combat unit to take part in Operation Overlord’s initial landings on June 6—had exited their landing crafts under withering fire.
-The men slogged through 56‑degree surf lugging the first of 6,600 hydrogen gas cylinders, 50‑lb hand winches, reels of cable, and other supplies.
+The men slogged through 56°F/13°C surf lugging the first of 6,600 hydrogen gas cylinders, 50‑lb/23‑kg hand winches, reels of cable, and other supplies.
 A few men wearing leather gloves manhandled the first several dozen Very Low Altitude (VLA) gasbags onto Normandy’s beaches.
 Three 320th men were killed and 17 wounded that day.

-As an uneasy darkness settled on the first day, balloon crews on Omaha Beach, trying hard not give German artillery observers and snipers something to sight in on, slowly cranked 12 bullet-shaped, steel-cable-tethered “babies,” as they called their 125 lb charges, hundreds of feet into the air.
+As an uneasy darkness settled on the first day, balloon crews on Omaha Beach, trying hard not give German artillery observers and snipers something to sight in on, slowly cranked 12 bullet-shaped, steel-cable-tethered “babies,” as they called their 125 lb/57 kg charges, hundreds of feet/many dozens of meters into the air.
 Made of two-ply cotton fabric impregnated by vulcanized or synthetic rubber and coated with aluminum, not a single “baby” survived the morning.
 On Utah Beach balloon crews deliberately cut loose their 25 floating gasbags on suspicion that they were drawing enemy fire on themselves.
 (They weren’t.)
-Not until the evening of D‑Day+1 were more lighter-than-air balloons floating over both American invasion beaches, 20 over Omaha and 13 over Utah, and there they stayed.
+Not until the evening of D+1 were more lighter-than-air balloons floating over both American invasion beaches, 20 over Omaha and 13 over Utah, and there they stayed.
 By June 21, 141 silvery orbs dotted the skies.

 Following 140 days on the frontline in France the 320th balloon crews shipped home to train for more action abroad.
 The men were slated to reprise their barrage balloon role, this time against fleets of one-way fliers known by their Japanese name, kamikaze.
-However, a pair of mushroom clouds and the unexpected entry of the Soviet Union into war with Japan in August 1945 brought the curtain down on further combat and with it on the 320th Barrage Balloon Battalion’s extraordinary service to their country as well as on the memory thereof.
+However, a pair of mushroom clouds and the entry of the Soviet Union into war with Japan in August 1945 brought the curtain down on further combat and with it on the 320th Barrage Balloon Battalion’s extraordinary service to their country but, fortunately for us who like to read, not on the memory thereof.
+Do yourself a favor: read the utterly compelling account of these African American heroes’ service in Linda Hervieux’s 2016 HarperCollins publication, Forgotten: The Untold Story of D-Day’s Black Heroes, at Home and at War.

 320th Barrage Balloon Battalion: D-Day’s Black Heroes